tansim12/A-5-L2-Tech-Tips-Server/readme.md

 - JWT
 - Zod
 - Bcrypt
+- Nodemailer

 ## Features
 - User Authentication and Authorization (JWT-based)
-- CRUD Operations for Cars
+- CRUD Operations for Create Post and other site comment and reaction system
-- Booking System for Renting Cars
+- Gets premium version.
+Access premium post and create premium post
+- Using forget password by nodemailer.
 - Middleware for Error Handling
 - Input Validation using Zod
 - Transaction and Rollback (if necessary)

 - **Order Management**
-  - Create a new order
+  - Create a new post
-  - Retrieve all orders
+  - Retrieve all Post
   - Retrieve orders by user email
-  - Update inventory when an order is created
+  - Update inventory when a post is created

  **Clone the repository**